Best Citi® Cash-Back Credit Cards

 Best for: Overall cash back

-Like the Citi Custom Cash Card, the Citi Double Cash Card offers a $200 bonus to new cardholders after spending $1,500 in the first six months.
-A major difference between the two cards is that this card’s 0% APR offer only extends to balance transfers, not purchases.
-However, it does last a bit longer at 18 months, after which there is a APR.
+A major difference between the two cards is that the Citi Double Cash card’s 0% APR offer only extends to balance transfers, not purchases.
+However, it does last a bit longer at 18 months, after which there is an APR.

 Also, although the Citi Custom Cash Card provides a high 5% bonus every billing cycle, many customers will actually end up earning more cash back with the Citi Double Cash Card.